-Confidential resources are generally prohibited from serving as advisors for either party, insofar as their confidential designation may interfere or create confusion if they also serve in an advisor role, as defined under this Policy.
+In addition, unlike the PCRP, confidential resources are generally prohibited from serving as advisors for either party, insofar as their confidential designation may interfere or create confusion if they also serve in an advisor role, as defined under this Policy.
 Any individual requesting an exception to this prohibition must contact the Title IX Coordinator.